Bluedot-Innovation/documentation/docs/Hello Screens/Scheduled Pickup Time.md

 #### Local Time Conversion

 The feature automatically converts the scheduled time from UTC to the local time of the Hello Screen.

-If you have any questions just contact our Support Team at [help@bluedot.io](mailto:help@bluedot.io).